Avinashhmavi/AI-INTERVIEW/README.md

 # 🎉 HR Interviewer: Your AI-Powered MBA Prep Buddy! 🚀

 Welcome to **HR Interviewer**—a dazzling, AI-driven web app that turns interview prep into an exciting adventure!
 Whether you're aiming for an MBA at IIM, ISB, or beyond, this tool crafts personalized questions, chats with you in text or voice, and dishes out scores and feedback faster than you can say "hire me!"
-Powered by Grok (xAI), it’s your ticket to acing that interview with flair! 🌟
+Powered by Deepseek r1, it’s your ticket to acing that interview with flair! 🌟

 ---